hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 >
 {: .callout}

+> ## Flops
+>
+> Flops (of flop/s) stands for floating point operations per second and they are
+> typically used to measure the (theoretical) performance of a computer's processor.
+>
+> The theoretical peak flops is given by
+>
+> `Number of cores * Average frequency * Operations per cycle`
+>
+> What a software program can *achieve* in terms of flops is usually a surprisingly
+> small percentage of this value (e.g., 10% efficiency is not a bad number!).
+>
+> Since in our case we don't develop or compile the code, the only influence we have
+> on the flops achieved by the application is by dictating the choices it makes during
+> execution (sometimes called telling it what *code path* to walk).
+>
+{: .callout}

+> ## Calculate Flops
+>
+> Can you find how many flops your computer is capable of at maximum efficiency?
+>
+{: .challenge}

 > ## CPU Hours
 >
 > CPU hours is the amount of CPU time spent processing.
 For example, if I execute for a
 > walltime of 1 hour on 10 CPUs, then I will have used up 10 CPU hours.
 >
+> Maximising the flops of our application will help minimise the CPU hours, since we
+> will squeeze more calculations out of the same CPU time.
+However, you can achieve much
+> greater influence on the CPU hours by using a better algorithm to get to your result.
+> The best algorithm choice is usually heavily dependent on your particular use case
+> (and you are always limited by what algorithm options are available in the software).
 >
 {: .callout}